elespdn/collation_spelling/readme.md

  --

-For what concerns the second approach -Normalization-, two methods will be tested:
+For what concerns the second approach, i.e. normalization, two methods will be tested:

 #### 2a.
 Dictionary
 The original forms are normalized manually.
 A list of normalized forms is manually prepared and those forms will automatically take the place of the original ones for the collation.
 The output is rendered both in a table and as a graph.